Create Command Line Backup to Protect Your Computer

 System Restore

-1. Restore the system image named "backup.fvd" on NAS share to the original location using partition alignment to optimize for SSD
+1. Restore the system image named "backup.fvd" from the NAS share to its original location on the system, using partition alignment to optimize for SSD performance.

 2. Restore the system from the image named "system backup10.fvd" to the disk 0 and perform an universal restore.

-3. Restore the system image named "system backup.fvd" to the original location, and wait for the operation to complete.
+3. Restore the system image named "system backup.fvd" to its original location and wait for the operation to complete.

 DiskMasterX /r /t system /s "D:\system backup\system backup.fvd" /w 1

-4. Restore the system image named "system backup.fvd" to the original location, and don't wait for the operation to complete.
+4. To restore the system image named "system backup.fvd" to its original location without waiting for the operation to complete, you can use the following command: `dism /image:system backup.fvd /apply-profile /wait:no`

 DiskMasterX /r /t system /s "D:\system backup\system backup.fvd" /w 0